lachlan/scoop-bucket-webmethods/README.md

 [git] repository up to date with new versions of Service Designer:

 1. Locate the new Service Designer version's download image:
-   * Download the new version from the [IBM webMethods Service Designer web site][IBM webMethods Service Designer] in a web browser
+   * Download the new version from the [IBM webMethods Service Designer Download page][IBM webMethods Service Designer Download] in a web browser
    * Note down the downloaded zip file's URI link from the web brower's downloads window
    * Note down the Service Designer icon resource file name (with the